 It’s also estimated that this way, Amazon helped SMBs create an estimated 1.6 million jobs across the globe in 2018.
-Stats like these reflect the colossal success that contributes to the massive growth rate.
+Stats like these reflect the colossal success contributing to the tremendous growth rate.

-26. Amazon product sales statistics show electronics are the most popular goods on Amazon.
+26. Amazon product sales statistics show clothing, shoes, and jewelry are among the most popular goods on Amazon.

-Electronic devices are the most popular products on the web app when sorted by category, with 44% of Amazon shoppers searching for them and purchasing them regularly.
+Clothing, shoes and jewelry are the most popular products on the web app when sorted by category, with 60% of Amazon shoppers searching for them and purchasing them regularly.

 27. A German company called MEDIMOPS clearly dominates the top Amazon sellers by revenue.

 When looking at these revenues, there are no concrete stats.
 However, market professionals have researched the volume of feedback these companies have received.
 While feedback isn’t the best metric to track revenue, it’s a good sales indicator.

 In this aspect, the most dominant player on the global market is the German retailer mentioned above, with 6,601,729 reviews, of which 96% are positive.
 The second place goes to the Indian-based Appario Retail Private Ltd. Third place is currently reserved for musicMagpie from the UK.

 28. According to recent Amazon sales statistics, the company is taking over the home improvement industry as well.